 In a very short time, Georgia State University has built an impressive research enterprise.
-It’s the Institute of Biomedical Sciences, and its scientists are unlocking new insights and answers to an array of diseases and ailments.
-Tens of millions of dollars in research grants flow into the Institute each year, and the university is planning even more expansion.
+It’s the Institute for Biomedical Sciences, and its scientists are unlocking new insights and answers to an array of diseases and ailments.
+Tens of millions of dollars in research grants flow into the institute each year, and the university is planning even more expansion.

 Researchers Develop Approach to Alter Intestinal Microbiota And Vaccinate Against Chronic Inflammatory Diseases

 Targeted immunization against bacterial flagellin, a protein that forms the appendage that enables bacterial mobility, can beneficially alter the intestinal microbiota, decreasing the bacteria’s ability to cause inflammation and thus protecting against an array of chronic inflammatory diseases, according to a new study by the Institute for Biomedical Sciences and the Neuroscience Institute at Georgia State University.read more ❯